How to Sell an Estate Coin Collection & Keep Your Sanity

-There are many factors that determine a coin’s worth, and, unless you are an experienced coin collector/dealer yourself, you may not be familiar with these factors.
+There are many factors that determine a coin’s worth, and, unless you are an experienced coin collector or professional numismatist yourself, you may not be familiar with these factors.
 Two coins that on the surface may appear to be exactly the same to a casual observer may have vastly different values when evaluated by an expert.
 Sometimes a minor difference, such as the year, where the coin was produced and/or condition of a coin can mean the difference of hundreds of dollars.

 Step One – Assess and Organize

-Whatever you do, do not clean the coins.
+It’s important to remember to not clean your coins.
 This is a common mistake many non-collectors make when they inherit coins but cleaning a coin will permanently alter its surface and decrease its value.
 Regardless of the type of coin (bullion, collectible, or numismatic), you will always get more money when you sell coins that are unaltered.

-If you have an especially large collection (thousands of coins), or don’t have the time or resources available to look up individual coins, consider at least grouping and setting aside the following coins, which are more likely to have some collectible or precious metals value:
+If you have an especially large collection (thousands of coins) or don’t have the time or resources available to look up individual coins, consider at least grouping and setting aside the following coins:

 - Pennies minted in 1909 and earlier (including Indian Head pennies, Flying Eagle cents and Large cents)